LukaV/luka_portfolio/README.md

-# Personal Developer Portfolio Website
+# Luka's Developer Portfolio Website

 This repository contains the source code for my personal portfolio website.
 It was built to introduce myself and showcase my projects, skills, and development journey.